SCIENCE K-12 OVERVIEW

 Why Next Generation Science Standards (NGSS)?

 Our goal as science educators in Fayetteville Public Schools is to develop critical-thinking skills that will cultivate great thinkers and innovators of tomorrow and promote better-educated graduates.
 By allowing students a chance to explore and engage in hands-on science, they will be prepared to be informed citizens and ready for college and careers.
-Our partnerships with the Lake Fayetteville Environmental Study Center, Kessler Mountain Outdoor Classroom and Nature Center, and Ozark Natural Science Center allow our students to not only explore in the classroom but also interact with natural resources in our own backyard.
+Our partnerships with Kessler Mountain Outdoor Classroom, Apple Seed's, and area state parks and nature centers allow our students to not only explore in the classroom but also interact with natural resources in our own backyard.

 Our standards promote a new way of teaching and learning by integrating the three dimensions of learning: